michaelhyi/personal-website/SETUP.md

 3. Create a new MySQL database.

-> Create a new database called `personal_website_api_db`.
+> Create a new database called `personal_website_api`.
 Make sure that your MySQL master username and password are both set to `root`.

 4. Create an AWS S3 bucket.

 > Go to your [AWS S3 console](https://s3.console.aws.amazon.com/s3/home?region=us-west-2#).
-Create two buckets named `personal-website-api-bucket-dev` and `personal-website-api-bucket-test`.
+Create two buckets for storing blog images, one for dev and one for prod.
+Use a UUID generator to ensure uniqueness of bucket name.
 Make sure that you are using region `us-west-2`.

 5. Install dependencies and run the projects.